• BG3 Shadowheart Build Guide

 Level 3 – Shadowheart Build BG3

-At Level 3 for your Shadowheart Build you unlock another First Level Spell Slot, as well as two Second Level Spell Slots.
+At Level 3 for your Shadowheart Build, you unlock another First Level Spell Slot, as well as two Second Level Spell Slots.

-There’s a couple of Second Level Spells that would be great to prepare at this point:
+There are a couple of Second Level Spells that would be great to prepare at this point:

 • Aid – Heals your allies within 9 metres for 5HP, and also increases their maximum HP by 5, until the next Long Rest.
 Use this after every Long Rest to improve your party’s health.
 Later on you can upcast the spell to increase the effect by 5HP per spell level.